 At Evans Moore, LLC, we pride ourselves on our small firm culture and individualized attention to every client.
 Our attorneys, James B. Moore III and Scott C. Evans, have become leading personal injury attorneys in Charleston throughout South Carolina.
 Both South Carolina natives, they bring more than 20 years of combined experience to their practice.

 Attorney James Moore has been honored as a “Rising Star” by Super Lawyers several times in his career, as well as being named a “Top 40 Under 40” for litigation lawyers in South Carolina by the American Society of Legal Advocates.
 His partner in the firm, attorney Scott C. Evans, has been named a “Rising Star” by Super Lawyers in South Carolina from 2014-2018.
-He has brought nearly $20 million in jury verdicts for his clients and has extensive experience arguing cases in court at both the state and federal levels.
+Our firm has brought over $100 million in settlements and jury verdicts for our clients.
+We have extensive experience arguing cases in court at both the state and federal levels.

 Our firm brings with this experience and accolades an intimate familiarity with personal injury law, along with the necessary tools to take on your case with confidence.
 The fact that we are a smaller firm means that we can bring personalized attention and care to your case.
 We understand that the way to win a case and, therefore, the compensation that you need is by understanding the facts of your case as thoroughly as possible.